tinymce/tinymce-docs/getting-started/install-setup/cloud/blazor-cloud.md

 ---
 layout: default
-title: Blazor integration
+title: Using TinyMCE from the Tiny Cloud CDN with the Blazor framework
+description: A guide on integrating TinyMCE from the Tiny Cloud into the Blazor framework.
 title_nav: Blazor
-description: Blazor TinyMCE component.
 keywords: integration integrate blazor blazorapp
 ---